Neapolitan Novels: Künstlerroman

-The city of Naples
+Naples

-According to Sarah Begley, writing for Time Magazine, the city of Naples itself is one of the main characters of the book, "portrayed in gritty detail throughout the novels."
+According to Sarah Begley, writing for Time magazine, the city of Naples itself is one of the main characters of the book, "portrayed in gritty detail throughout the novels."
 The city is portrayed in the novels as a place of violence, poverty and social unrest.
-Rutgers University Associate Professor Paola Gambarota has linked this portrayal to the issues the city experienced after being bombed during World War II, clat the Ferrante portrays well known issues, such as the black markets (through figures as the Carraci family) and the rising influence of the Camorra (through the Solara family).
-Gambarota says, “the socioeconomic situation in Naples…was worse than anywhere else.”
-Education was a luxury.
+Rutgers University Associate Professor Paola Gambarota has linked this portrayal of Naples to the issues the city experienced after being bombed during World War II.
+Ferrante portrays well known issues, such as the black markets (through such figures as the Carraci family) and the rising influence of the Camorra (through the Solara family).
+Gambarota writes that, "the socioeconomic situation in Naples...was worse than anywhere else" and that education was a luxury.

-The "Southern Question"
+"Southern Question"

-Another theme always present in the novel is the differences between the South and the North of Italy, and prejudice suffered by people from the South.
-This is more often portrayed in the character of Elena, who goes to study and live in the North.
+Another theme always present in the novel is the difference between the South and the North of Italy, and the prejudice suffered by people from the South.
+This is more often portrayed through the character of Elena, who goes to study and live in the North.
 As Pasha Malla wrote for Slate: "She [Elena] never fully identifies with Naples and its brutality, yet she remains an impostor among refined Northerners, 'the daughter of the porter with the dialect cadence of the South,' who is only 'playing the part of the cultured writer'."

 Reception

 In 2019, The Guardian ranked My Brilliant Friend the 11th best book since 2000.
 The overall series was also listed in Vulture as one of the 12 "New Classics" since 2000.
+In 2024, the New York Times ranked the series' first installment "My Brilliant Friend" as the best book of the 21st century.

 Elissa Schappel, writing for Vanity Fair, reviewed the last book of the Quartet as "This is Ferrante at the height of her brilliance."
-Roger Cohen wrote for the New York Review of Books: "The interacting qualities of the two women are central to the quartet, which is at once introspective and sweeping, personal and political, covering the more than six decades of the two women’s lives and the way those lives intersect with Italy’s upheavals, from the revolutionary violence of the leftist Red Brigades to radical feminism."
+Roger Cohen wrote for the New York Review of Books: "The interacting qualities of the two women are central to the quartet, which is at once introspective and sweeping, personal and political, covering the more than six decades of the two women's lives and the way those lives intersect with Italy's upheavals, from the revolutionary violence of the leftist Red Brigades to radical feminism."

-In The Guardian, it was noted the growing popularity of Ferrante, especially among writers: "Partly because her work describes domestic experiences – such as vivid sexual jealousy and other forms of shame – that are underexplored in fiction, Ferrante’s reputation is soaring, especially among women (Zadie Smith, Mona Simpson and Jhumpa Lahiri are fans)".
+In The Guardian, it was noted the growing popularity of Ferrante, especially among writers: "Partly because her work describes domestic experiences – such as vivid sexual jealousy and other forms of shame – that are underexplored in fiction, Ferrante's reputation is soaring, especially among women (Zadie Smith, Mona Simpson and Jhumpa Lahiri are fans)".

 Darrin Franich has called the novels the series of the decade, saying: "The Neapolitan Novels are the series of the decade because they are so clearly of this decade: conflicted, revisionist, desperate, hopeful, revolutionary, euphorically feminine even in the face of assaultive male corrosion."

-Judith Shulevitz in The Atlantic, praised particularly how the books cicle back to its start, to Lila and Lenu's childhood games, in the final installment.
-Maureen Corregan has also praised the ending of the novels, caling it "Perfect Devastation".
+Judith Shulevitz in The Atlantic, praised particularly how the books circle back to its start, to Lila and Lenu's childhood games, in the final installment.
+Maureen Corregan has also praised the ending of the novels, calling it "Perfect Devastation".